annotation/text-fabric/docs/Server/Kernel.md

         Additional keyword arguments are passed
         as options to the underlying API.

-        For example, the Cunei API accepts `linenumbers` and `lineart`, which will ask to include line numbers and lineart in the formatted results.
+        For example, the Uruk API accepts `linenumbers` and `lineart`, which will ask to include line numbers and lineart in the formatted results.